Wholegrain Flours – Healthy Baking Tips

 - Wholemeal – I grew up using only wholemeal flour and until I discovered Spelt, just over a decade ago, this is what I used for all of my baking.

-- Gluten Free – I use this if making cakes for anyone who is wheat or gluten intolerant and sometimes use it for lightening the wholemeal.
+- Gluten Free – I use this if making cakes for anyone who is wheat or gluten intolerant and sometimes use it for lightening wholemeal wheat flour.
+The best gluten-free flour I’ve come across is Free From Fairy’s gluten-free flour.

 - Quinoa – a white fairly grainy flour which has a particularly high protein content, is meant to be easy to digest and is gluten free.